Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 • Exclusion and sanctions – WRI will not consider proposals from suppliers/organizations/consultants, etc. who are currently excluded by the US government or named on restricted party lists;

-• Sustainability – WRI values sustainability and, all else being equal, will favor a proposal aiming to carry out the work in a more sustainable manner.
+• Sustainability – WRI values sustainability and, all else being equal, will favor a proposal to perform the work more sustainably.

 • Equity - At the World Resources Institute, we strive to have an inclusive delivery chain.
 We believe that environmental and international development communities are strengthened by providing equal opportunities to businesses owned by LGBTQ+ communities, women, indigenous peoples, racialized groups, and people with disabilities - and it is important for WRI to partner with organizations that share these values.
 Please describe how your organization would adopt an equity-focused approach to the need you propose to help us address and how you integrate equity, diversity, and inclusion into your staffing, board leadership, and programs.

 The consultant offering the best overall value will be selected.
-For this contract, technical aspects are weighted at 70% and financial offer at 30%.
+For this contract, technical aspects are considered at 70% and financial offer at 30%.

 Selection Process